Bushbury: Public houses

 Today, Bushbury has no pubs and 1 club.

 On the corner of Elston Hall Lane and Wood Lane was The Woodbine, which spent time under the name the 'Red Rooster' in the early 2000s before reverting to The Woodbine - this is now closed and boarded up.

 On Northwood Park estate was a newer Banks's pub, the King Charles - this has now been demolished.
 On Bushbury Lane, close to its Stafford Road junction - though not strictly a 'pub' in the traditional sense is the Bushbury Working Mens Club - as above this is now a KFC.

 Despite the Electric Construction Company closing in September 1985, there is still a club bearing its name on Showell Road, the ECC Sports & Social Club.
 Gone is the Oxley Arms, previously on Bushbury Lane, it was demolished during the 1990s.
 Other closed pubs included Butler's Arms which stood on the corner of Kempthorne Avenue and Bushbury Lane.
-Although long since replaced by a Co-op supermarket, the former pub stone signpost was retained by the developers.
+Although long since replaced by a (formerly Co-op supermarket) B&M Store, the former pub stone signpost was retained by the developers.